Which of the following is NOT a balance sheet account? | Study Prep in Pearson+

 1

-Step 1: Understand the structure of a balance sheet.
-A balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.
-It is divided into three main sections: Assets, Liabilities, and Equity.
+Understand the structure of a balance sheet: A balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.
+It includes accounts that represent these categories.

-Step 2: Identify the accounts listed in the problem and categorize them.
-Accounts Receivable and Inventory are asset accounts, while Retained Earnings is an equity account.
-These are all part of the balance sheet.
+Identify the accounts listed in the problem: Inventory, Accounts Payable, Service Revenue, and Accounts Receivable.

-Step 3: Recognize that Service Revenue is not part of the balance sheet.
-Service Revenue is an income statement account, which reports the company's revenues and expenses over a period of time, not at a specific point in time.
+Classify each account: Inventory and Accounts Receivable are asset accounts, Accounts Payable is a liability account, and Service Revenue is a revenue account.

 Watch next